texttics/texttics-site/readme.md

 * **Defensive Catch-Alls:** Added a fallback mechanism to flag any character mathematically defined as "Invisible" even if it lacks specific properties.
 * **Global State Bridge:** Implemented a memory slot to allow the stateless Inspector to reference global token contexts (e.g., "This character is part of a spoofed token").

-Here is the drafted update for your `README.md`.
-It captures the shift to **Stage 2.0** logic and the UI overhaul.

 ---

 ### Update: The "State-of-the-Art" (SOTA) & UX Overhaul